csu-hmc/inverted-pendulum-sys-id-paper/README.rst

 - Why we do this: (1) in humans, nobody designed the controller so we need to identify it, (2) in humans, we can't disconnect the controller so all testing is in closed loop.
+- Cite the Betts et. al 2003 paper.
 - cite well known problems with closed loop sys-id & potential solutions. van der Kooij.
 Most work in engineering is linear systems which is not appropriate here.
 Maybe cite some of these:

    - bicycle/motorcycle stuff: van lunteren and stassen, eaton, doyle, de